Hulk Hogan Returns To The WWE Hall Of Fame, Reinstated After 3 Year Suspension

-Hulk Hogan has been officially reinstated into the WWE Hall of Fame following a three year suspension, according to WWE.com.
+Hulk Hogan has been officially reinstated into the WWE Hall of Fame following a three-year suspension, according to WWE.com.

 The Hulkster was stripped of this honor for private comments made during a phone conversation in which Hogan, real name Terry Bollea, made racially charged comments in a private conversation with his son Nicholas according to The Mirror.
-The phone call was leaked by Gawker according to Hogan, a news organization that he later buried via a crushing lawsuit funded by private billionaire investor Peter Thiel according to The Hollywood Reporter, though the subject of the lawsuit focused on the leaked sex tape released by the high profile media institution.
+The phone call was leaked by Gawker according to Hogan, a news organization that he later buried via a crushing lawsuit funded by private billionaire investor Peter Thiel according to The Hollywood Reporter, though the subject of the lawsuit focused on the leaked sex tape of Bollea released by the high profile media institution.

-Since then, Hogan has made his amends with the industry, has stepped up his charitable donations in terms of time and money being offered, and seems ready to step back into the spotlight according to the brief press release accompanying the statement on the WWE website.
+Since then, Hogan has made amends with the industry, has stepped up his charitable donations in terms of time and money being offered, and seems ready to step back into the spotlight according to the brief press release accompanying the statement on the WWE website.

 “After a three-year suspension, Hulk Hogan has been reinstated into the WWE Hall of Fame.
 This second chance follows Hogan’s numerous public apologies and volunteering to work with young people, where he is helping them learn from his mistake.
 These efforts led to a recent induction into the Boys & Girls Clubs of America Alumni Hall of Fame.”